![]() |

 To allow the jail to listen for and accept incoming connections it is sufficient

-jail parameters during
+to pass ip4=inherit, ip6=inherit and host=inherit jail parameters during

 its creation.